Understanding Restaurant Brands Intl's Unusual Options Activity | Benzinga

 Understanding Restaurant Brands Intl's Unusual Options Activity

-Shares of Restaurant Brands Intl (NYSE:QSR) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $66.02.
+On Thursday, shares of Restaurant Brands Intl (NYSE:QSR) saw unusual options activity.
+After the option alert, the stock price moved down to $63.85.

 - Sentiment: BEARISH